 SUMMING IT UP

-The Algoma region of Ontario sits smack in the middle of world class walleye, smallmouth, pike and trout fishing opportunities.
-These fisheries are collectively among the best in North America and accessing these destinations is as simple as contacting www.algomacountry.com to zero in on some of the best fishing available anywhere.
+Algoma Country sits smack in the middle of world-class walleye, smallmouth, pike and trout fishing opportunities.
+These fisheries are collectively among the best in North America and accessing these destinations is as simple as contacting the staff at Algoma to zero in on some of the best fishing available anywhere.

 It only takes one trip to hook (no pun intended) an angler for life.
 I'm living proof of the fact that fishing in Ontario is an experience that simply can't be duplicated anywhere else.